Psychometric Testing

 • Concerns regarding possible attentional difficulties

-• Queried autism spectrum disorder diagnosis
+• Queried autism spectrum diagnosis

 Assessment and Fee Structure